 Pin Code or the Postal Index Number is primarily used by the Indian Postal Administration and this national numbering system was first introduced on 15th August 1972.
-This six digit number is generally included in the address to deliver letters, couriers etc. This series of number is exceptionally important and has various other utilities such as:-
+The six-digit number is generally included in the address to deliver letters, couriers and other items.
+This number series is extremely important and has various other uses such as:-

 The whole process of mail distribution is handled by this 6 digit code.

 With the help of this useful 6-digit code, money order facilities, stamp issuing, or insurance facilities are be provided to Indian citizens.